joseananio/codic/README.md

 &nbsp;
 ---
 Made to be lightweight and fully customizable.
-Plug a database driver, write tasks and go.
+Plug a database driver, write tasks and run.
+Same operation for different databases.

 ### Features